cem8u/simplebackdoor/README.md

 Normally, to copy a vector we check its sizes to make sure that the vectors are sufficiently large.
 However, this code checks to see if the program was executed with `SECRETKEY` as a command-line argument.
 If so, it does not check for vector size compatability.

 To test this, I created a simple program, vectorOverflow.rs.
-There are three vectors, First, Second, Third.
+There are three vectors, First, Second, and Third.
+Let's execute the program by simply running `./vectorOverflow`.
 When we copy Third into Second the following happens:

 ![Before SECRETKEY](http://i.imgur.com/NJgnxQV.png)